Nineveh: Uruk period

 Nineveh IV became a trade colony of Uruk during the Uruk Expansion because of its location as the highest navigable point on the Tigris.
 It was contemporary with, and had a similar function to, Habuba Kabira on the Euphrates.
 Finds included beveled rim bowls.

 Early Bronze Age

 Ninevite 5 period

-The regional influence of Nineveh became particularly pronounced during the archaeological period known as Ninevite 5, or Ninevite V (3000/2900–2600/2500 BC).
-This period is defined primarily by the characteristic pottery that is found widely throughout Upper Mesopotamia.
+Following the Late Uruk period, the regional influence of Nineveh became particularly pronounced.
+This period is known as Ninevite 5, or Ninevite V (3000/2900–2600/2500 BC) and is defined primarily by the characteristic pottery that is found widely throughout Upper Mesopotamia.
 Also, for the Upper Mesopotamian region, the Early Jezirah chronology has been developed by archaeologists.
 According to this regional chronology, 'Ninevite 5' is equivalent to the Early Jezirah I–II period.